British Airways cancels Moscow flights as Russia retaliates over Aeroflot ban - KTVZ

 Russia’s Federal Agency for Air Transport said in a statement Friday that it was banning UK registered flights, as well as aircraft owned, leased or operated by a person associated with the United Kingdom, from transiting the country’s airspace.

-The Russian agency said the measure was taken in response to the decision by the UK government Thursday to ban Russian airlines from British airspace.
+The Russian agency said the measure was taken in response to the decision by the UK government Thursday to ban Aeroflot and other Russian airlines from British airspace.
 That was part of a package of sanctions announced by Prime Minister Boris Johnson after Russia invaded Ukraine.

 “We apologize for the inconvenience but this is clearly a matter beyond our control,” British Airways said in a statement.
 “We are notifying customers on canceled services and are offering a full refund.”